 If you are not familiar with Reiki, you can find more info on the practice here.

 In a nutshell, Reiki is a Japanese form of stress reduction that uses light touch or no touch at all on a person to bring life energy throughout the body.
 It’s even used throughout hospitals and hospices to help patients recover from surgery.

 I’m going to assume that you are familiar with “chi” or the Chinese term for “life-force” and basically, Reiki is way to bring balance to our energy, or chi in our body.
 In yogic traditions, this energy is called prana.

 It was through Reiki that I started to understand the basics of energy healing, chakras, and our auras and how they play a role in our day to day life and in our health.
 After receiving a Reiki treatment, I felt so relaxed and at ease.
 It was as if someone was telling me, “It’s OK.
 You’re going to be OK”, while I would get a treatment.

 I had never felt so free of tension or anxiety than I had after a Reiki treatment (even more than a massage), and after a few sessions decided to take the next step to become a Reiki practitioner myself.

 After about 3 years of Reiki practice, going through various attunements, and working with a Peruvian Shaman (yep, a shaman.
-And he’s bad-ass) I began to take my spiritual practice more serious and immersed myself in personal development and spiritual/religious texts to get a better understanding of the life energy we all share, and the human consciousness.
+And he’s bad-ass) I began to take my spiritual practice more seriously and immersed myself in personal development and spiritual/religious texts to get a better understanding of the life energy we all share, and the human consciousness.